devigned/AzureDevTestDeploy/environmentSetup.md

 Remember, the name of the staging host in script/config.sh must be world unique as it will double as the dns name.

-Now you can look a tthe machine status with:
+Now you can look a the machine status with:

     docker-machine ls

 ### Open Ports on cloud hosted Docker Machines ###

 It is necessary to open the appropriate ports on your Docker hosts to allow access to the applications:

     - port 80:80for the webapp on the staging machine